The Joys and Benefits of Collecting Comics! What Comic Book Collecting Has Taught Me!

-I've been collecting comics since I was a kid, and it's been such a great hobby for me in so many ways.
-Comic books definitely captured my imagination with it's amazing artwork and storytelling that has kept me entertained for years.
+I've been collecting comics off and on since I was a kid, and it's been such a great hobby for me in so many ways.
+Comic books definitely captured my imagination with it's amazing artwork and storytelling and has kept me entertained for years.

 My Humble Beginnings As A Comic Collector

 I don't remember who turned me onto comics.
 I just remember that it was probably someone from my elementary school, because that's when I was introduced to the world of comics.
-At least, that's when I remember.
+At least, that's when I remember it was.

 I remember I use to skateboard to the local comic shop everyday after school.
 Yeah, I did have shoes, and, no, I didn't have to skateboard two miles in the snow (If you remember those old how-hard-I-had-it stories your parents use to guilt you with).

 This was before the internet, before online comic shops, and before eBay.
 During this time, the only place you could get comics was at a grocery store...that dreaded revolving rack if you remember them...or a local comic shop if you were lucky enough to have one in your town.

 The comic shop then was a little tiny place, and all the shop sold was comics.
 You'll hardly ever just find a comic shop that only sells comics nowadays.

 It was a marvelous world.
 I'd geek out and methodically and carefully pick which comics I would get that day.
 I had to.
 My only source of income was the money I was suppose to be buying lunch with at school.
 No surprise that I was skinny as hell back in those days.